solana-developers/program-examples/basics/counter/poseidon/counter/readme.md

 # Solana Counter Program

-A simple Solana program demonstrating the basics of on-chain state management using Anchor.
-The program allows users to create and increment counters, with each user maintaining their own counter state.
+A simple Solana program demonstrating the basics of on-chain state management, originally written in TypeScript and transpiled to Anchor using Poseidon.
+This program allows users to create and increment counters, with each user maintaining their own counter state.

+## Development Approach

+This program was initially developed in TypeScript for a more familiar development experience, then transpiled to Anchor using Poseidon.
+This approach makes it easier for TypeScript developers to get started with Solana development by:

+- Writing programs in familiar TypeScript syntax
+- Leveraging TypeScript's type safety and IDE support
+- Automatically converting to Anchor's Rust-based framework
+- Reducing the initial learning curve for Solana development

 ## Features